 In 1934, Keeper Lewellyn Vannatter reported that he could see the following lights on the opposite side of Lake Michigan, which were normally only visible for twenty miles: Twin River Lighthouse (distant 53 miles), Sturgeon Bay Canal Lighthouse (distant 65 miles), and the airway beacon atop the Colgate-Palmolive-Peet Building in Chicago (distant 160 miles!).
 What Keeper Vannatter must have experienced is a rare and complex atmospheric condition known as the Fata Moranga, which allows a person to see a reflected image of the opposite shoreline.

 The modern conveniences of electricity, provided by a diesel generator, and indoor plumbing and heating were added to the station in 1949.
 Power lines were extended to the point in 1953.
-In 1968 the tradition of light-keeping begun in 1867 ended when the station was fully automated.
-Coast Guard personnel left the station for good in April 1971.
+In 1968, the tradition of light-keeping begun in 1867 ended when Homer Meverden, the station’s last civilian keeper, left.
+Coast Guard personnel looked after the station until April 1971 when the automated station as left unattended.
+Bernard Smith was the last Coast Guard officer-in-charge of Big Sable Lighthouse and called his four-month stint there a “real privilege.”

 Expecting the lighthouse to topple into Lake Michigan at any time, the Coast Guard built a new tower farther inland in 1985 as a backup.
 The Fresnel lens was removed from the lighthouse at this time and replaced by a modern beacon mounted outside the lantern room.
-The third-order lens from Big Sable is now on display at the maritime museum at Historic White Pine Village in Ludington.
+The third-order lens from Big Sable was on display at the maritime museum at Historic White Pine Village for several years, and then after a restoration in 2016, the lens was placed on display at the Port of Ludington Maritime Museum.

 During the summer months, volunteer keepers live in the second story of the keeper’s dwelling and provide tours to visitors and help with general maintenance.
-The Keepers Association plans to recreate the station as it appeared in 1948, and one major step in achieving this goal was the completion in 2009 of a replica of the 1941 fog signal tower.
+The Keepers Association have recreated the station as it appeared in 1948, and one major step in achieving this goal was the completion in 2009 of a replica of the 1941 fog signal tower.